San Sebastian del Oeste, travel to the past

 By 1785 there were 10 gold and silver reduction haciendas and almost 30 mines in the area, the town became a city in 1812 and reached its peak in 1830.
 The mines stopped working during the 1910 revolution and the foreign companies moved elsewhere.
 The last mine stopped working in 1921.

-It was actually the mines of the towns in the Sierra that created a need for Las Peñas, (named after the rocks that are now known as Los Arcos).
+It was actually the mines of the towns in the Sierra that created a need for Las Peñas (what later became Puerto Vallarta), the original name derived from the name given to the rocks that are now known as Los Arcos de Mismaloya.

 In 1851, the small village was the starting point for what later was to become Puerto Vallarta, they would provide salt for the smelting process at the mines and it was taken to the mining towns of the Sierra on mule back.